Driving from Sydney to Gold Coast

 Newcastle -162 km from Sydney

 Newcastle is the next big city on the way to Gold Coast and is a great spot for a night stay.
-The population of Newcastle has increased in the last couple of years and along with it, there is a spate of development in the downtown area with a new tram, a number of restaurants and places of attraction for tourist.
+The population of Newcastle has increased in the last couple of years and along with it, there is a spate of development in the downtown area with a new tram, several restaurants and places of attraction for tourists.

-Newcastle waterfront has picnic area stretching up to Nobby's Beach is popular with surfers.
+Newcastle waterfront has a picnic area stretching up to Nobby’s Beach is popular with surfers.
 The lighthouse on the top of the hill is an interesting landmark.
-Further up towards the beach are public bath and some hotels overlooking the ocean.
+Further up towards the beach are public baths and some hotels overlooking the ocean.

 Newcastle has interesting architecture and a great public culture and food scene.
-Darby Street has a number of popular restaurants and my favourite coffee shop "Goldberg" serving amazing desserts, coffee and midday brunch.
+Darby Street has several popular restaurants and my favourite coffee shop “Goldberg” serves amazing desserts, coffee and midday brunch.

 Forster-Tuncurry Area – 306 km from Sydney

 Forster is also popular with local fish and seafood.
-Pop into one of the favourite fish and chips shop "Lobby's Fresh Seafood".
+Pop into one of the favourite fish and chips shops “Lobby’s Fresh Seafood”.

-During my couple of trips to Forster, I stayed at Discovery Park Forster , ideally located at the outskirts of the town.
+During my couple of trips to Forster, I stayed at Discovery Park Forster, ideally located on the outskirts of the town.
 The holiday park offers fully-contained units that can accommodate up to 6-10 people.
-The Park also offers a splash area for kids, Foxtel, BBQ area and common sitting area with an indoor kitchen.
-This location is ideal to stay if you are travelling with your family.
+The Park also offers a splash area for kids, Foxtel, a BBQ area and a common sitting area with an indoor kitchen.
+This location is ideal to stay in if you are travelling with your family.

 Coffs Harbour – 526 km

-Coffs Harbour is the next big stop almost half-way between Sydney and Gold Coast.
-Coffs Harbour is a mid-size town with a number of attractions for kids and family.
-The waterfront is lined with a number of quality bars and restaurants including Hogs Breath, Latitude 30 and Lime Mexican Tapas Restaurant.
-Coffs Harbour offers great accommodation options for families such as serviced apartments for long term Rental.
+Coffs Harbour is the next big stop almost halfway between Sydney and Gold Coast.
+Coffs Harbour is a mid-size town with several attractions for kids and families.
+The waterfront is lined with several quality bars and restaurants including Hogs Breath, Latitude 30 and Lime Mexican Tapas Restaurant.
+Coffs Harbour offers great accommodation options for families such as serviced apartments for long-term Rental.
 Check out rates online.

 Ballina and Byron Bay – 766 km

-The towns of Ballina and Byron Bay are must visit if you are travelling to Gold Coast.
-Byron Bay is a mecca for tourists, backpackers and visitors because of its laid back atmosphere and beautiful Bay.
+The towns of Ballina and Byron Bay are must-visits if you are travelling to Gold Coast.
+Byron Bay is a mecca for tourists, backpackers and visitors because of its laid-back atmosphere and beautiful Bay.
 There are plenty of places to stay and eat.
-Byron Bay hostel music festivals which attract thousands of visitors to town in peak season.
+Byron Bay hostel music festivals attract thousands of visitors to town in peak season.
 Our team highly recommend exploring Byron Bay as a part of your trip.

 Coolangatta and Surfers Paradise – 843 km

-With the highest number of hotel rooms in Australia, Surfers Paradise has become the heart of fun and nightlife in Gold Coast.
-The canal and waterways network in Surfers Paradise is longer than Venice and is home to a number of celebrities.
-Coolangatta, Broadbeach and Surfers Paradise offers accommodation in all price ranges.
+With the highest number of hotel rooms in Australia, Surfers Paradise has become the heart of fun and nightlife on the Gold Coast.
+The canal and waterways network in Surfers Paradise is longer than Venice and is home to several celebrities.
+Coolangatta, Broadbeach and Surfers Paradise offer accommodation in all price ranges.